-This is one of the best tool you will find in adobe lightroom.
-If the object is accurately focussed and background is not in focus, in that case masking does an excellent job for sharpening an image.
+Masking is one of the best tools you will find in adobe lightroom.
+If the object is accurately focussed and the background is not in focus, in that case, masking does an excellent job for sharpening an image.

 There is no standard value for masking , you can choose the masking values based on image and which area you want to sharpen in an image.